TrebledJ/trebledj.github.io/content/posts/programming/2022-09-10-musescore-navigation-plugins.md

 We call the command twice to toggle between the two different modes (default and note-input).

 However, when jumping to a specific measure + staff, MuseScore will scroll to the correct measure, but not the staff.
 Logic-wise, nothing is affected since the correct measure + staff are selected.
-The problem is just an UI issue which the MuseScore Plugins API doesn’t have a solution for. 😢
+The problem is just a UI issue which the MuseScore Plugins API doesn’t have a solution for. 😢

 For History and Bookmark, I decided to use separate JS files to hold all the logic.
-This is useful since the logic will be used in several different plugins.
+This promotes code reuse.
 For example, both *History: Go Back* and *History: Go Forward* use the same underlying function to iterate across the score.

 I tried commenting my code cleanly, in case I need to come back to it later; I’m quite forgetful.

-JavaScript’s non-existent type checking really irks me.
+JavaScript’s lack of type checking really irks me.
 I’m toying with the idea of using TypeScript and compiling the file to JavaScript for testing.
-I’ve already set up a MakeFile for packaging (zipping) the files anyways, so might as well add a rule that compiles .ts into .js and gain type safety.
+I’ve already set up a MakeFile for packaging (zipping) the files anyway, so might as well add a rule that compiles .ts into .js and gain type safety.

 ## Epilogue